xharaken/john-law-coin/README.md

 # What is JohnLawCoin?

-***Currently JohnLawCoin is being tested on the Ropsten Testnet.
-Your feedback is critical to improve the system before it's launched to the Ethereum Mainnet (planned in 2021 Summer).***
+***[Note: Currently JohnLawCoin is being tested on the Ropsten Testnet.
+Your feedback is critical to improve the system before it's launched to the Ethereum Mainnet (planned in 2021 Summer).]***

 <img src="./docs/logo.png" width=120px>